dreynes/AI-and-open-science/README.md

 # [License](LICENSE)
 GNU GENERAL PUBLIC LICENSE

-#Before start
-Make sure that you have docker installed

-#Using the software with docker
+# Using the software with docker
-If you want to use docker to use the software, you should do the following steps
+If you want to use docker to use the software, you should do the following steps Before start, make sure that you have docker installed
 - First of all clone the repository in your local
 ```bash
   git clone https://github.com/dreynes/AI-and-open-science.git